 Once you get there, however, you can see why the Romans thought this was the ultimate land's end.
 It really feels like you're standing on the edge of the planet.

 You'll never believe who did El Camino de Santiago in reverse

 As I stood at Fisterra, I thought about a man who also stood there, and would later become the President of the United States.
 After crossing the Atlantic Ocean, this man was desperate: his ship was leaking and would soon sink.
 Fisterra was the first piece of ground available to him, so he landed there.
 However, his desperation didn't stop.
 The future of the United States depended on him.
 If he failed on his mission, the United States might collapse.

 He crossed all of Spain, often on El Camino Santiago, went over the Pyrenees, through southern France, and all the way to Paris!
 All of it over land and at a ferocious pace.
-Once in Paris, he went to hurried to straight to the highest office in the land.
+Once in Paris, he hurried straight to the highest office in the land.
 His mission?
-To beg.
+To

 It was June 1779, three years into the American Revolutionary War.
 Without French assistance, America may not have turned into the nation it is today.
 This partly explains why Americans returned the favor when they helped to liberate France from the Nazis 165 years later.

 This man, who traveled much of El Camino de Santiago in reverse, from Fisterra to Paris, to save our nation, returned a hero and became America's first Vice President, serving under George Washington.
 Later, American elected this man to become the second President of the United States.
 His name was John Adams.

 Beware of the bitch at the end of the world